nathanjhood/CMakeProject1/README.md

 - Host a GitHub Page for your project documentation at the click of a button (via Git Pages)
 - HTML documentation generator (via Doxygen)
 - Full IntelliSense support for all imported vcpkg modules (where available)
+- Instant configure-build-install-test-debug workflow support for the latest Windows, Linux/Ubuntu and OSX systems
-- Clean and intuituve process documentation and result logging
+- Clean and intuituve process documentation and status logging with support for automation
 - Create shared and static libraries (.dll, .lib), executables (.exe), and all sorts of custom targets using modern workflows, with cutting-edge and well-supported toolsets
 - Target, test, build, and deploy for a wide range of operating systems, architectures, compilers, and configurations from the very beginning of your project and beyond!